vigetlabs/microcosm/docs/api/actions.md

 ### Action status methods are auto-bound

-Action status methods, like `action.resolve()`, or `action.reject()` are auto-bound.
-This means that you can pass them directly into a callback and the scope of the method will remain as the action.
+Action status methods like `action.resolve()` and `action.reject()` are auto-bound.
+They can be passed directly into a callback without needing to wrap them in an anonymous function.

 This is particularly useful when working with AJAX libraries.
-For example, `superagent`:
+For example, when working with `superagent`:

 ```javascript
 import superagent from 'superagent'